US STOCKS HISTORICAL DATA

 Database Completeness and Known Issues

-Ours has been built from dozens of sources and user contributions and with extensive reference made to newspaper archives to help decipher sequences of events that occurred in companies that have since disappeared.
-In compiling the database, we have deliberately excluded securities with a limited trading history (< 30 days) and those for which the data appeared to be wildly erratic or patchy.
 OTC coverage before 2002 is limited to companies that were previously exchange-listed and for which OTC data could be sourced.
 Nasdaq prices have limitations in some cases due to the fact that they were not fully reported by the exchange before June 1992.
-Volume for a number of US Indices is patchy or inconsistent (we only began recording the volume ourselves more recently).
-"Bad ticks" are corrected where an inference can made that a tick was recorded incorrectly due to a typographical error and is not due to an outlying trade that was actually executed.
+"Bad ticks" in very old data have been corrected where an inference could be made that a value was recorded incorrectly due to a typographical error.

-FAQs - General
+FAQs

-Does the free "trial" history contain any delisted securities?
+Does the history contain delisted stocks?

 No.